Call us: 855.522.6457

 What to Expect During Coronary Artery Bypass Surgery

-- First, a healthy blood vessel (graft) is taken from another part of the body.
-If you have more than one blockage, more than one graft may be needed.
+- First, your surgeon will remove a healthy blood vessel (graft) from another part of your body.
+If you have more than one blockage, you may need more than one graft.

-- While one member of the bypass team is getting the graft, another member works to reach your heart.
-First, an incision is made in the chest.
-Then the breastbone (sternum) is pulled apart.
-The breastbone is held open throughout surgery.
+- While one member of the bypass surgery team is obtaining the graft, another member will work on reaching your heart.
+First, your surgeon will make an incision on your chest.
+Then your breastbone (sternum) will be pulled apart.
+The breastbone is held open throughout the surgery.
 This puts pressure on the nerves of the chest.
 This is why you may have soreness and muscle spasms in your chest, shoulders, and back during recovery.

-- Your doctor makes a small opening in the coronary artery, below the blockage.
+- Your doctor will make a small opening in the coronary artery, located below the blockage.

 - Once the graft has been sewn to the aorta, blood will start flowing through this new pathway to bypass the blockage.
 If you have multiple blockages, more than one bypass may be done.

-- Lastly, your breastbone is rejoined with wires.
+- Lastly, your breastbone will be rejoined with wires.
 These wires will stay in your chest permanently.
-Your doctor closes the incision.

 - You will be taken to the intensive care unit to begin your recovery.